ChaosRinkHan/OpenFiles/FDM.md

 #### Parallel HDF5

+-   Designed to work with MPI and MPI-IO

--   CDF.
-Binary and portable
+#### CDF: Binary and portable

 ### netCDF